-- 1. It holds, directly or indirectly, more than 25 per cent of the shares in a relevant company or the right to share in more than 25 per cent of any surplus assets of a relevant LLP on a winding up; - 2.
-It holds, directly or indirectly, more than 25 per cent of the votes in a relevant company or LLP; - 3.
-It holds the right, directly or indirectly, to either appoint or remove a majority of the board of a relevant company or the majority of the persons entitled to take part in the management of a relevant LLP; - 4.
-It has the right to exercise, or actually exercises, significant influence or control5 over a relevant company or LLP; and/or - 5.
-It has the right to exercise, or actually exercises, significant influence or control over a trust or other similar entity (not being a 'legal person') which itself meets any of conditions 1 through 4 above.
+- 1. it holds, directly or indirectly, more than 25% of the shares in a relevant company or the right to share in more than 25% of any surplus assets of a relevant LLP on a winding up; - 2. it holds, directly or indirectly, more than 25% of the votes in a relevant company or LLP; - 3. it holds the right, directly or indirectly, to either appoint or remove a majority of the board of a relevant company or the majority of the persons entitled to take part in the management of a relevant LLP; - it has the right to exercise, or actually exercises, significant influence or control5 over a relevant company or LLP; and/or - 5. it has the right to exercise, or actually exercises, significant influence or control over a trust or other similar entity (not being a 'legal person') which itself meets any of conditions 1. through 4. above.